 George Weston/Loblaws Bread Price Fixing Scandal Refresher

 By some estimates, price fixing resulted in Canadians paying at least $1.50 more for a loaf of bread from the ‘participating retailers’ over a 14-to-16-year period, for a total of $5bn .
 To date, no charges have been made and no fines have been levied.
-The Bureau’s investigation is still on-going but Weston companies are not part of it.
+The Bureau’s investigation is still on-going but Weston companies are not part of it due to their plea deal.
 Multiple class-action law suits have been filed against accused parties, including Weston companies.